rollbar/docs/guides/grouping-algorithm.md

 # Default Fingerprinting Algorithm

-When it comes to combining similar errors together, Rollbar has a few key concepts and term:
+When it comes to combining similar errors, Rollbar has a few key concepts and term:

 * An *occurrence* is a single event instance: an exception or log message, along with its associated metadata.
 * A *fingerprint* is a string that is used to identify each occcurrence (more on this below).